-Schilling’s return introduces another interesting wrinkle to the 2008 season: The possibility of the Sox employing a six-man rotation.
-Epstein said the Sox hope to provide each starter some “…structured time off,” and with the rotation expected to feature two youngsters spending their first full season in the majors (Jon Lester and Clay Buchholz) as well as a pair of 41-year-olds (Schilling and Tim Wakefield), utilizing six starters regularly is one way the Sox could keep everyone fresh.
+Schilling's return introduces another interesting wrinkle to the 2008 season: The possibility of the Sox employing a six-man rotation.
+Epstein said the Sox hope to provide each starter some "…structured time off," and with the rotation expected to feature two youngsters spending their first full season in the majors (Jon Lester and Clay Buchholz) as well as a pair of 41-year-olds (Schilling and Tim Wakefield), utilizing six starters regularly is one way the Sox could keep everyone fresh.
 (For our story on how such a rotation could work, CLICK HERE)

 Epstein said the Sox have pondered the idea, and while he said he didn't want to tempt fate by committing to it—"I think the minute we start counting on having a six-man rotation or give it any consideration, that's when we lose a pitcher or two in spring training"—he admitted it will get some consideration this winter.